Planting of new trees

 When Council plants a new street tree, we let residents next to the tree know the type of tree which has been planted and its characteristics.
 There are also many websites which provide information about trees.

-The Moreland Street Landscape Strategy (DOC 5Mb) provides a guide for all new street tree planting.
+The Moreland Urban Forest Strategy 2017-27 (DOC 20Mb) provides a guide for all new street tree planting.
 Council is also developing a Street Tree Planting Plan to guide the planning, planting, management and resourcing of Moreland street trees.

 Request a new street tree